 For some people, the thought of steel appliances comes to mind when they think of steel siding.
 Therefore, they automatically assume an appearance that may be too industrial-like for a private residence.
 However, most steel-constructed siding can mimic the surface appearance of natural elements like wood or stone.

-You can view some of our siding installations at our gallery.
-Can you tell which siding is steel?
-Probably not since most take on a natural appearance.
+You can browse some of our siding installations at our gallery.
+Can you determine which siding is made from steel?
+We reckon not since most have a wood or vinyl-like texture.

-Not all metal siding is the same.
-People tend to think steel and aluminum siding are nearly identical since they’re both metal.
-Aluminum is a softer metal, making it more susceptible to dents.
-However, this is easily resolvable by opting for 53-gauge aluminum over the more common and lower quality 44-gauge.
+Not all metal siding is identical.
+Homeowners may believe steel and aluminum siding are interchangeable since they’re both metals.
+Aluminum, though, is a softer type of metal, making it more prone to scratches and dings.
+However, this is solvable by selecting 53-gauge aluminum over the more conventional and lower quality 44-gauge.

-We are not advocating steel siding over any others.
-We are simply bringing attention to a siding type that homeowners often overlook.
-Steel siding also makes a great addition to window replacement as part of a larger renovation.
-Call Exteriors Unlimited to schedule a residential steel siding installation.
+We’re not favoring steel siding over all others.
+We’re merely bringing awareness to a siding style that residents often overlook.
+The siding type also complements nicely with window replacement as part of a comprehensive remodeling.
+Call Exteriors Unlimited to book a consultation today.

 Serving Spokane, Spokane Valley, Liberty Lake, Medical Lake, Cheney, Sprague, Reardan, Spangle, Rockford, Fairfield, Edwall, Ford, Clayton, Deer Park, Colbert, Chattaroy, Mead, Airway Heights, Davenport, Ritzville, Nine Mill Falls, Rosalia, Oakdale, Tekoa, Colfax, St. John, and Endicott Springdale, Elk, Post Falls and Coeur d’Alene since 1984